hieri1021/niji_schedule/README.md

 # niji_schedule
- We can search the date of the streams in Nijisanji.
+ We can search the date of the streams in Nijisanji through Mastdn.